MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/addkeywords.md

 ---
-title: AddKeywords Service Operation ms.service: bing-ads-campaign-management-service ms.topic: article
+title: AddKeywords Service Operation - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Adds one or more keywords to an ad group.
 ---
-# AddKeywords Service Operation
+# AddKeywords Service Operation - Campaign Management
 Adds one or more keywords to an ad group.

 ## <a name="request"></a>Request Elements